greenelab/deep-review/all-sections.md

 creating a DBN of stacked RBMs called DeepDTIs, which is able to predict interactions on the basis of chemical structure and protein sequence features.

-Drug repositioning appears to be an obvious candidate for the development of deep learning applications both because of the large amount of high-dimensional data available and the complexity of the question being asked.
+Drug repositioning appears to be an obvious candidate for deep learning both because of the large amount of high-dimensional data available and the complexity of the question being asked.
 However, what is perhaps the most promising piece of work in this space [@EMDwvRGb] is more a proof of concept than a